bitwitch/2pacman/README.md

 # 2pacman

-I have been programming in c more lately so I wanted to write a game to
-practice and hopefully learn some things.
+I have been programming in c more lately so I wanted to write a game in it to practice and hopefully learn some things.
 I decided to make a pacman clone.
-For
-a game that seems simple on the surface it has a surprising amount of
-complexity and interesting subtleties.
-I highly recommend checking out The
-Pac-Man Dossier which has a ton of really interesting information about pacman.
+For a game that seems simple on the surface it has a surprising amount of complexity and interesting subtleties.
+I highly recommend checking out The Pac-Man Dossier which has a ton of really interesting information about pacman.

 ## Resources